astra-sim/astra-sim-service/README.md

 - Open an issue in the repository to report bugs or request features.
 - Fork the models repository and submit a pull request (PR) with your changes or extensions.

-Contributions are welcome across all submodules—models, client, and service—to improve schema definitions, enhance automation scripts, and extend backend performance.
+Contributions are welcome across models, client, and service—to improve schema definitions, enhance automation scripts, and extend backend performance.